 Liquidity risk is the risk that the Group will be unable to meet its payment obligations when they fall due under normal and stress circumstances.
 To limit this risk, management has arranged diversified funding sources in addition to its core deposit base, manages assets with liquidity in mind and monitors future cash flows and liquidity on daily basis.
 This incorporates an assessment of expected cash flows and the availability of high grade collateral which could be used to secure additional funding if required.

-The Group maintains a portfolio of high marketable and diverse assets that can be easily liquidated in the event of an unforeseen interpretation of cash flow.
+The Group maintains a portfolio of high marketable and diverse assets that any he again liquidated in the quant of an unforegoen intermetation of each can be easily liquidated in the event of an unforeseen interpretation of cash flow.
 In addition, the Group maintains statutory deposits with the Central Banks.